jimbaker/socket-reboot/README.md

 Implementing IO completions
 ===========================

-First, we need to distinguish that Netty's completion model is usually edge-based, in other words some change has happened (perhaps).
-Both `select` and `poll` in Python are level-based: a socket is now ready to read, for example.
-However, it is easy to layer a level-based model on an edge-based model: simply add a test - is it ready to read? - after getting a notification.
+First, Netty's completion model is usually **edge-based**, in other words some change has happened (perhaps).
+In contrast, Python's `select` and `poll` are **level-based**: a socket is now ready to read, for example.
+However, it is easy to layer a level-based model on an edge-based model: simply add a test - *is it ready to read?* - after getting a notification.

 (Note that such testing can potentially race if multiple threads are